vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 1. In the HTML/web version of the app, `expertises` are shown in the `Expertise tags` column in the tables of club members.
 2. In the iOS version of the app, `expertises` are shown per photographer on the `Portfolio` page.
-2. In the iOS version, the list of `expertises` and their statistics are shown at the bottom of the `Who's Who` screen.
+2. In the iOS version, the list of `expertises` and their statistics are shown at the bottom of the `Photographers` screen.
 To avoid a lot of scrolling you can search for "expertises" or any other text that has no matches like "zzz".
 4. In the iOS version, you can **search** for `expertise` tags by typing in the first few letters of the expertise in the Search bar.
    So typing "black" shortens the list to only show photographers that have the "Black & White" tag.
    But you may also find a stray photographer with a name like "Blackstone" unless you type "black ".</p>